 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

 Thankfully, there are literally decades’ worth of Batman movies to enjoy.
 After all, Batman is a billion-dollar-asset not just to the fictional Gotham he inhabits, but to the real-world producers who keep churning out his movies.
-And over eighty years after the Caped Crusader first appeared on film, the movies show no signs of slowing down.
+And over seventy years after the Caped Crusader first appeared on film, the movies show no signs of slowing down.

 Related: Every DC Comics movie, ranked by Popverse